 One may be able to see the influence of Emerson’s teaching in this album, in the shots of yachts and seascapes, perhaps.
-Yet the formal gaze is constantly interrupted by candid photos of people in unusual or ungainly poses: perhaps people reduced to dotted rhythms across the sand, or people simply there to frame space.
-Their humanity is temporally sidelined to preserve the beauty of the composition.
+Yet the formal gaze is constantly interrupted by candid photos of people in unusual or ungainly poses: perhaps people reduced to dotted rhythms across the sand, or people simply there to frame space – their humanity temporally sidelined to preserve the beauty of the composition.
 The album is curated to juxtapose moods and atmosphere.
 There is an action shot of the little girl, turning around, joyous and playful.
 In the shot next to it, she sits stock still on a bench, deep in thought, pensive and vulnerable.
 In many of the images, no one is looking directly into the camera – a circumstance guaranteed to encourage sentimental detachment.
 There are several tableaux with the idyllic iconography of a proto-Norman Rockwell painting, a look seen in Kodak advertisements of the day.

 In the 21st century, the distinction between the amateur and professional in photography is far easier to discern than in Emerson’s day; the dedicated colleges to the teaching of photography that he so longed for in his book now exist.
-And yet, arguably, the selfie is the first form of new photography for 160 years.
+And yet, arguably, the selfie is the first form of new photographic portraiture for 160 years.
 It can still take the amateur to switch up the game.